HL7/smart-app-launch/spec/index.md

 for example by tapping an app icon on a mobile phone home screen.
 This app will launch from its registered URL without a launch id.

-In order to obtain launch context and request authorization to access FHIR resources, the app discovers the EHR authorization server's OAuth `authorize` and `token` endpoint URLs by querying their [.well-known/smart-configuration.json] file.
+To obtain launch context and request authorization to access FHIR resources, the app queries the issuer's `/metadata/` endpoint or [.well-known/smart-configuration.json] endpoint which contains (among other details) the EHR's identifying the OAuth `authorize` and `token` endpoint URLs for use in requesting authorization to access FHIR resources.

 The app then can declare its launch context requirements by adding specific scopes to the request it sends to the EHR's authorization